7 ways small businesses can maximize PPP loan forgiveness

 - January 1–February 29, 2020.

-To maximize forgiveness, the deadline to rehire or replace employees who were let go between February 15 and April 26, 2020, is December 31, 2020.
+To maximize forgiveness, the deadline to rehire or replace employees who were let go between February 15 and April 26, 2020, is December 31, 2020 for loans made before December 27, 2020, or the end of the selected forgiveness period for loans made after that date.
 For the forgiveness calculation, if you offer to rehire an employee for the same hours and wages, your head count will not be reduced, even if they decline.
 The percentage of your loan forgiveness may decline by the same amount as any staff reduction.
+For additional clarification, see frequently asked questions A-19 (PDF).

 4. Avoid drastic pay cuts.

-For employees earning less than $100,000, loan forgiveness is reduced for any amount of employee salary cut more than 25%.
+For employees earning less than $100,000, loan forgiveness is reduced dollar for dollar for any amount of employee salary cut more than 25%, unless an exception applies.
+For additional clarification, see frequently asked questions A-20 (PDF).
 However, if your loan amount is $50,000 or less, you are exempt from having your forgiveness reduced based on any reductions in head count and/or salary and wages under the de minimis exemption.

 5. Focus most of your PPP loan on payroll.